 Giving for Christian education needs to follow these five principles.
-Unfortunately, caring for the money of others has not been a strong practice on the part of Christian schools.
+Historically, caring for the money of others has not been a strong practice on the part of Christian schools.
 Christian donors often (very often) become disillusioned because their money, given thoughtfully and hopefully, vanishes into a black hole that has these characteristics:

-- It is not well accounted for or accountable how was it spent and what was it used for. - It does not solve problems; in fact, it merely papers over the problems the school fails to address.
-The consequence is that the need for the donation recurs. - It does not move the school forward.
+- It is not accountable how it was spent. - It does not solve problems; in fact, it merely papers over the problems the school continually fails to address. - It does not move the school forward.
 It does not create space for creative solutions or visionary possibilities.
-Far from opening up opportunities, it reaffirms the school in thinking that its "faithful prayer" has been answered.
-The future is not a new day of creativity but only the present day repeated. - It does not support building capacity in the administration, faculty, and staff of the school.
+Far from opening up opportunity, it reaffirms the school in thinking that its "faithful prayer" has been answered.
+The future is not a new day but only the present day repeated. - It does not support building capacity in the administration, teachers, and staff of the school.
 The gift is used to cover deficits in the current budget.
-It does not fund "moving forward" items such as significant professional development, the use of consulting services, professionalization of operations, technology systems to collect and manage data.
+It does not fund "moving forward" items such as significant professional development, impacting the child's experience, building endowment, the impactful use of consulting services, professionalizing operations, implementing technology systems to collect and manage data. - Even when it is applied to new buildings and renovations, it often papers over the reality that it is really funding deferred maintenance i.e. poor stewardship.

 No, Christian schools must manage and think about gifts in a different way.
 Even the manna in the desert enabled the Jewish people to move towards the Promised Land!
 Christian schools must know how to look after the gift legally and ethically.
 Christian schools must know how to use the gift in a way that moves the school from the present into the future.
-Gifts that only serve the present, by definition, mask underlying management and leadership problems that the Board of Trustees and School Head are not addressing effectively.
+Gifts that only serve the present, by definition, mask underlying management and leadership problems that the Board of Trustees and Principal / School Head are not addressing effectively.
 Gifts are about the future and about vision and about direction.